arkatebi/OpenWorld-problem/README.md

 (MFO, BPO, or CCO), and the fourth one is the output file where the precision-recall curve will be saved.

-The script genPRcurves.sh calculates precision-recall values for all prediction scores obtained from applying the BLAST model on all the evaluation sets.
+The script genPRcurves.sh calculates precision-recall values for all the prediction scores obtained by applying the BLAST model on all the evaluation sets.
-These precision-recall curves can be found in folder figures/prCurves.
 Precision-recall values are calculated according to reference [3].
+The precision-recall curves can be found in folder figures/prCurves.

 ### Source Code
 This is an open source project and the source code is publicly available on